-Discover the Ayurvedic principles about food and tips on how you can store and take care of your food for hot days.
+Discover the Ayurveda’s food principles and learn how you can best store and take care of your food for hot days.

 Just one day of 85-degree temperatures and 100 percent humidity is all it takes to send most of us straight to the nearest ice cream parlor, with visions of Popsicles, frappés, and iced mochas dancing in our heads.
 But while those treats may sound good, for tempering the effects of all that heat and humidity, they’re overrated.

 According to Ayurvedic principles, it’s not a food’s temperature that makes it cooling, but rather its innate qualities.
 Each and every food is classified according to whether its energies promote heating or cooling.
 Sour, salty, or pungent foods boost heat; sweet, bitter, or astringent foods cool you down.
 To keep your inner thermostat in check, you need to choose the right foods—and avoid the wrong ones.
 Ayurveda also identifies certain fragrant essential oils as having cooling properties.
 Here’s what you need to know.

 It may sound counterintuitive, but loading up on chilled or frozen foods and drinks (even ice water) can be harmful.
 All that cold dampens your digestive fire, which means you won’t absorb nutrients as you should, says Ed Danaher, an Ayurvedic consultant.

 Fortunately, there are plenty of equally tasty alternatives to the standard frosty delights.
 The liquid from young coconuts—these are green, not brown—makes a fabulous cooling drink, says Michele Khalef, yoga therapist and Ayurvedic cooking instructor.
 It’s wonderfully refreshing even at room temperature.
 It also makes a great smoothie: Mix it with coconut flakes or chunks and toss in some cilantro.